Superconductivity from phonon-mediated retardation in a single-flavor metal

 We discuss several implications of our theory for the recent rhombohedral graphene multilayer experiments \cite{HanT2025a,MorissetteE2025b}, which show quarter-metal SC \cite{Stripe_SC}.
-Focusing on the tetralayer graphene, we estimate the dimensionless coupling constant $\lambda=g\rho_0/2\approx1.56$, using $g=0.474$ eV nm$^2$ \cite{WuF2019,ChouYZ2021} and $\rho_0=6.6$ eV$^{-1}$ nm$^{-2}$ (corresponding to $n_e\approx 0.52\times 10^{12}$ cm$^{-2}$ inside the experimental SC1 region \cite{HanT2025a} with a single Fermi surface \cite{SM}).
+Focusing on the tetralayer graphene, we estimate the dimensionless coupling constant $\lambda\approx g\rho_0\approx3.13$, using $g=0.474$ eV nm$^2$ \cite{WuF2019,ChouYZ2021} and $\rho_0=6.6$ eV$^{-1}$ nm$^{-2}$ (corresponding to $n_e\approx 0.52\times 10^{12}$ cm$^{-2}$ inside the experimental SC1 region \cite{HanT2025a} with a single Fermi surface \cite{SM}).
 As shown in SM \cite{SM}, we compute $\mathcal{B}k^2$ for the $k$ points near the single Fermi surface using the $k\cdot p$ model \cite{GhazaryanA2023} and find the averaged value is $0.47$, implying an $L=1$ pairing interaction based on Fig.~\ref{Fig:Tc_vs_B}.
 Similar averaged $\mathcal{B}k_F^2$ values are obtained for the pentalayer ($1.14$) and hexalayer ($1.5$), suggesting dominant $L=1$ pairings, too.
 As shown in Fig.~\ref{Fig:Tc_vs_B}, the $T_c$ of $L=1$ pairing is significantly boosted for $0.4<\mathcal{B}k_F^2<2$.
 With the estimated value of $\lambda$ and the averaged values of $\mathcal{B}k_F^2$, we conclude that phonon-mediated pairing glues are significant for SC in the rhombohedral graphene multilayer experiments.
+One potential issue is that our theory is based on projection onto the Fermi surface and assuming the Migdal theorem, which are not strictly applicable to the rhombohedral graphene systems.

-Another interesting numerical observation is that the value of the averaged $\mathcal{B}k_F^2$ monotonically increases as as the layer number ($n$) increases.
+Another interesting numerical observation is that the value of the averaged $\mathcal{B}k_F^2$ monotonically increases as the layer number ($n$) increases.
 Therefore, the $L>1$ pairings may be realized in rhombohedral multilayers with layer number $n>6$.
 Meanwhile, large $\mathcal{B}k_F^2$ also suppresses SC because the static pairing attraction scales as $\exp(-\mathcal{B}k_F^2)$ (up to power-law corrections).
 Since the averaged $\mathcal{B}k_F^2$ likely increases further for larger layer numbers ($n>6$), we speculate that the observable quarter-metal SC only exists in a finite range of $n\ge 4$, not all the way to the rhombohedral graphite limit (i.e., $n\rightarrow\infty$).

 Finally, we comment on the interplay between the Kohn-Luttinger (screened Coulomb interaction) and phonon-mediated mechanisms in the quarter-metal chiral SC \cite{HanT2025a}.
 As discussed in a number of studies \cite{GeierM2025,YangH2025a,May-MannJ2025,QinQ2024,TavakolO2025}, the pairings due to Coulomb interaction favor $L=-1$ pairing with $\mathcal{B}>0$, the opposite pairing chirality predicted by the phonon-mediated mechanism.
 Note that the two mechanisms actually cooperate rather than compete, as they contribute to both $L=1$ and $L=-1$ channels, and the dominant mechanism determines the precise chirality.
 Regardless of the dominant pairing mechanism, our theory establishes that phonon-mediated pairings could be relevant in the unconventional SC of rhombohedral graphene multilayer systems.